mistertest/xcloud-shield/README.md

 >### NEW FIX TIP
 >Fix Tip : https://github.com/mistertest/xcloud-shield/issues/32 <br>
 >Now For launching Games Without issues (Audio/Video synch, latency, crash),<br>
->you'll have to make a long press on "button A"  when the Big "Xbox logo" appear till you see the game interface.
+>you'll have to make a long press on "button A"  when the Big "Xbox logo" appear after the rocket, till you see the game interface.